Menu Icon

 Dietary supplements

-One example of a dietary supplement for ED is L-arginine, a vasodilator that may help open blood vessels and encourage blood flow to the penis.
+Some dietary supplements may offer benefits for males who have erectile dysfunction, even though the results can vary depending on the formula.
+One example of a dietary supplement for ED is arginine (also called L-arginine), a vasodilator that may help open blood vessels and encourage blood flow to the penis.
 Arginine has been shown to be a promising supplement option for ED, but further research is needed.xxviii

 Procedural and other types of therapy